 Pursuant to our Amended and Restated Bylaws (the "Bylaws"), in uncontested elections (which is the case for the Annual Meeting), the nominees for election to the Board of Directors who receive a majority of all of the votes cast for the election of directors shall be elected directors.
 In accordance with our Bylaws, if an incumbent director who is nominated for election to the Board of Director fails to receive a majority of votes for re-election, the director is required to tender his or her resignation promptly following the Annual Meeting; in which case, within 90 days following certification of the stockholder vote, the Environmental, Social, and Governance Committee (the "ESG Committee") will determine whether to recommend that the Board of Directors accept the director's resignation, and upon submission of the ESG Committee's recommendation to the Board of Directors, the Board will decide and act on the matter in its discretion.
-The ESG Committee and the Board may consider any factors they deem relevant in deciding whether to recommend or accept a director's resignation.
-In general, any director who tenders his or her resignation will not participate in the ESG Committee's recommendation or the Board of Director's action regarding whether to accept the resignation offer.
-We will disclose promptly the Board of Director's decision regarding whether to accept the director's resignation offer and its rationale for such decision in a Current Report on Form 8-K filed with the Securities and Exchange Commission.
+In general, any director who tenders his or her resignation will not participate in the ESG Committee's recommendation or the Board of Director's decision regarding whether to accept the resignation offer.
+We will disclose promptly the Board of Director's decision regarding whether to accept the resignation offer and its rationale for such decision in a Current Report on Form 8-K filed with the Securities and Exchange Commission.